ReyadDev/cucumber-ts-tfl-project2/README.md

  - Read the instructions a few times to understand the task
  - Investigated and signed up with the TFL API Swagger
- - Ran the API enpoints via the TFL API Swagger to check input and output are valid, confirmed returned reponses from endpoints - 200 response
+ - Ran the API endpoints via the TFL API Swagger to check input and output are valid, confirmed returned reponses from endpoints - 200 response
  - Ran the instructions through ChatGTP to understand the overall steps
  - Checked Which IDE's are able to set up and work with a TypeScript project using Cucumber for free or straight out the box (no paid required)